jianzhnie/robin-academic-blog/content/authors/admin/_index.md

 highlight_name: true
 ---

+Artificial Intelligence(AI) is one of the most emerging fields of science and engineering.
+Since 1956, “artificial intelligence” is created, after more than 60 years of development, AI now encompasses a wide variety of subfields, ranging from general-purpose fields such as learning and perception to specialized fields such as playing chess, proving mathematical theorems, diagnosing diseases, autonomous driving and so on, becoming a broad interdisciplinary and frontier science.

 Robin is a Engineer of artificial intelligence at the PCL AI Lab.
-He research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+He research interests include distributed robotics, machine learning, deep learning, computer vision.